maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

 ## FAQ's

-1. How do I add an additional Gateway?

-2. How do I report an incident?<br>
+1. How do I report an incident?<br>

    You can report an incident through our Service Portal, [JSM](https://getsupport.softwareag.com/)

-## Troubleshooting Tips

-1. How to enable on-prem logs?

 ## References